Duct and damper testing services

-Warringtonfire is accredited to perform all four types of fire resistance duct testing at its BELAC accredited laboratory in Gent.
+Warringtonfire is accredited to perform fire resistance testing for ventilation ducts, fire dampers, smoke extraction ducts and smoke control dampers at its BELAC accredited laboratory in Gent.

-- These allow us to perform to the following duct testing standards:
+These allow us to perform to the following standards:

 - EN 1366-1: ventilation ducts (duct type A and B)